Tarantula: Bites and urticating bristles

 New-world tarantulas—those indigenous to the Americas—have bites that generally pose little threat to humans (other than causing localized pain).
 Most of them are equipped with urticating hairs on their abdomens, and almost always throw these barbed bristles as the first line of defense.
 These bristles irritate sensitive areas of the body and especially seem to target curious animals that may sniff these bristles into the mucous membranes of the nose.
 Some species have more effective urticating bristles than others.
 The goliath birdeater is known for its particularly irritating urticating bristles.
 They can penetrate the cornea, so eye protection should be worn when handling such tarantulas.

 Old World tarantulas have no urticating bristles and are more likely to attack when disturbed.
 They often have more potent, medically significant venom, and are faster and much more nervous and defensive than New World species.

 Some dangerous spider species are related to tarantulas and are frequently confused with them.
 A popular urban legend maintains that deadly varieties of tarantula exist somewhere in South America.
 This claim is often made without identifying a particular spider, although the "banana tarantula" is sometimes named.
-A likely candidate for the true identity of this spider is the dangerous Brazilian wandering spider (Phoneutria fera) of the family Ctenidae, as it is sometimes found hiding in clusters of bananas and is one of several spiders called "banana spiders".
+A likely candidate for the true identity of this spider is the dangerous Brazilian wandering spider of the family Ctenidae, as it is sometimes found hiding in clusters of bananas and is one of several spiders called "banana spiders".
 It is not technically a tarantula, but it is fairly large (4- to 5-inch legspan), somewhat ″hairy″, and is highly venomous to humans.
 Another dangerous type of spiders that have been confused with tarantulas are the Australian funnel-web spiders.
 The best known species of these is the Sydney funnel-web spider (Atrax robustus) a spider that is aggressive, highly venomous, and (prior to the development of antivenom in the 1980s) was responsible for numerous deaths in Australia.
 These spiders are members of the same infraorder as tarantulas, Mygalomorphae.
 Some Australians use the slang term "triantelope" (a corruption of the incorrect term tarantula, which is also used) for large, ″hairy″, and harmless members of the huntsman spider family, which are often found on interior household walls and in automobiles.